-The system calculates an 85 percent Federal share and 15 percent State share automatically for States and populates these values in each line.
-Federal share is the product of Total Project Costs X .85.
+The system calculates an 85 percent Federal share and 15 percent State share automatically and populates these values in each line.
+Federal share is the product of Total Project Costs x .85.
 State share equals Total Project Costs minus Federal share.
-If Total Project Costs are updated based upon user edits to the input values, the 85 and 15 percent values will not be recalculated by the system.
+If Total Project Costs are updated based upon user edits to the input values. the 85 and 15 percent values will not be recalculated by the system and should be reviewed and updated by users as necessary.

-States may change or delete the system-calculated Federal and State share values at any time to reflect actual allocation for any line item.
-For example, States may allocate 75 percent of an item to Federal share, and 25 percent of the item to State share.
+States may edit the system-calculated Federal and State share values at any time to reflect actual allocation for any line item.
+For example, States may allocate a different percentage to Federal and State shares.
 States must ensure that the sum of the Federal and State shares equals the Total Project Costs for each line before proceeding to the next budget category.